hweeTan/react-hook-todolist/README.md

 ```

 ## Current approach
 At the moment, a combination of `useReducer`, `useMemo` and `useContext` is being used to achieve "redux-like" state management with actions creators and reducer.
-One hook would have 3 files: actions, reducer and index.
+One hook would have 3 files: *actions*, *reducer* and *index*.

 **actions.js**
 ```js